apache/druid/docs/operations/security-overview.md

 The configuration steps are:

 1. Enable TLS by adding `druid.enableTlsPort=true` to `common.runtime.properties` on each node in the Druid cluster.
+2. Disable the non-TLS port by setting `druid.enablePlaintextPort` to `false`.
 2. Follow the steps in [Understanding Certificates and Keys](https://www.eclipse.org/jetty/documentation/current/configuring-ssl.html#understanding-certificates-and-keys) to generate or import a key and certificate.
 3. Configure the keystore and truststore settings in `common.runtime.properties`.
 The file should look something like this:
   ```